return to Natural Dog Health Remedies

 If no treatment is received in about 24 hours, the dog will continue to show the above symptoms.
 In addition, he will:

-• Become lethargic and depressed
+• Become weak and depressed

 • Be excessively thirsty